Created at:

 NetBSD install on a Lenovo ThinkPad T440

-At the time of this writting, I have used the NetBSD 7.0 amd64 USB image (can be downloaded here).
+At the time of this writting, I have used the NetBSD 7.0 amd64 USB image.

 This is an install image that you can write to a USB stick.
 It is already bootable and has a small MBR.